mtodosovska/Banana-Collector-RL/README.md

 * model.py containes the code for the neural network.
 * agent.py represents the agent itself.
 Here the Q-learning logic is implemented.
 * Navigation.ipynb containes the code for installing the neccessary libraries, importing them, initialising the environment, agent and model, and training and saving the model weights.
+* model.pth - the trained model's saved weights.

-These files, as well as the solution are based on the instructions and sample codes provided in the Udacity Deep RL Nanodegree.
+These files, as well as the solution and explanation are based on the instructions and sample codes provided in the Udacity Deep RL Nanodegree.